 Mike Watt: Hyphenated-Man Review

-Most of the story behind the album though goes back to 2005 when Watt and Minutemen drummer George Hurley united to play some Minutemen songs as a duo to celebrate the release of the “We Jam Econo” documentary about the band.
-“I was digging on how ‘econo’ those tiny tunes were – no filler, right to point and distilled down to the bare nada.” said Watt on the press release for the album which is a good reference for the new album.
-Watt and The Missingmen (guitarist Tom Watson and drummer Raul Morales) speed through 30 tracks in just a hair over 45 minutes, passing the 2 minute mark only twice.
-While it may not quite be the 43 tracks of the Minutemen’s seminal Double Nickels On The Dime, Hyphenated-Man is definitely Watt’s most Minutemen sounding record in a long time.
-Short and to the point, tracks flow in to each other quite well, tracks pick up quickly where the last left off.
-“Arrow-Pierced-Egg-Man” kicks off the record in pretty classic fashion, Watt’s complex bass lines are met by Watson’s guitar which flirts with almost jazz and funk sounds.
-“Bird-Is-The-Helmet-Man” is an early standout on the record and one of the most straight-forward rock songs while the next track “Belly-Stabbed-Man” is a frantic piece that’s the closest to matching D. Boon’s classic guitar style and the Minutemen sound.
-“Pinned-To-The-Table-Man” starts out with some poetry from Watt, “Be brave Watt / stop never reflectin’” he says as part of the opening to what becomes a smokey jazz instrumental.
-Lyrically the record ties together in places, most notably lots of lyrics about birds and mice.
+Most of the story behind the album, though, goes back to 2005 when Watt and Minutemen drummer George Hurley united to play some Minutemen songs as a duo to celebrate the release of the “We Jam Econo” documentary about the band.
+“I was digging on how ‘econo’ those tiny tunes were – no filler, right to point and distilled down to the bare nada,” said Watt in the press release for the album, which is a good reference for the new album.
+Watt and The Missingmen (guitarist Tom Watson and drummer Raul Morales) speed through 30 tracks in just a hair over 45 minutes, passing the 2-minute mark only twice.
+While it may not quite be the 43 tracks of the Minutemen’s seminal Double Nickels On The Dime, Hyphenated-Man is definitely Watt’s most Minutemen-sounding record in a long time.
+Short and to the point, tracks flow into each other quite well, and tracks pick up quickly where the last left off.
+“Arrow-Pierced-Egg-Man” kicks off the record in pretty classic fashion; Watt’s complex bass lines are met by Watson’s guitar, which flirts with almost jazz and funk sounds.
+“Bird-Is-The-Helmet-Man” is an early standout on the record and one of the most straightforward rock songs, while the next track, “Belly-Stabbed-Man,” is a frantic piece that’s the closest to matching D. Boon’s classic guitar style and the Minutemen sound.
+“Pinned-To-The-Table-Man” starts out with some poetry from Watt, “Be brave Watt / stop never reflectin’,” he says as part of the opening to what becomes a smokey jazz instrumental.
+Lyrically the record ties together in places, most notably with lots of lyrics about birds and mice.

-Hyphenated-Man might not be the typical album to receive the rock opera tag (even if it is a self proclaimed tag), a long string of fractured songs pieced back to back but Watt makes it work.
-A great batch of songs that look back to his previous work in the Minutemen, Hyphenated-Man twists and weaves a wonderful tale which is exactly why we love Mike Watt.
+Hyphenated-Man might not be the typical album to receive the rock opera tag (even if it is a self-proclaimed tag), a long string of fractured songs pieced back to back, but Watt makes it work.
+A great batch of songs that look back to his previous work in the Minutemen, Hyphenated-Man twists and weaves a beautiful tale which is precisely why we love Mike Watt.

 -Adam